ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     * Not be a "housemate/roommate" or "other nonrelative" to whoever is claiming them
     * The dependent's income must be below $4300
 - For simulants outside of the household, they will be claimed as a dependent by their parent until age 19 OR age 24 if they are in group quarters for college
-    * For simulants born in the simulation, they should have at least one parent tracked
+    * For simulants born in the simulation, they should have at least one parent/guardian tracked
-    * For simulants not born in the simulantion, information on initializing parents is being added shortly
+    * For simulants not born in the simulantion, information on initializing parent/guardians is being added shortly
+    * For simulatns with more than one parent/guardian tracked, assign the dependent randomly

 **Data Errors/Noise**